* WHAT...Temperatures between 33 and 36 degrees will result in frost

 Silvies River Near Burns affecting Harney County.

-For the Silvies River...including Burns...flooding will continue.
+For the Silvies River...including Burns...flooding is forecast to

 * WHERE...Silvies River near Burns.